aviskase/aviskase.github.io/content/articles/2025/2025-03-04-writeup-tryhackme-include/index.md

 ## Privilege escalation via mass assignment vulnerability

-After logging in with guest credentials we are presented with several profiles.
-Current user profile exposes a lot of properties which can be considered an excessive data exposure part of [broken object property level authorization](https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/) vulnerability.
-There is a form which allows adding new properties.
+Logging in with guest credentials displays several profiles.
+Current user profile exposes a lot of properties which can be considered [an excessive data exposure part of BOPLA](https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/) vulnerability.
+And there is a form which allows adding new properties.

 ![Screenshot of user profile](ctf_include_profile.png)

-The form is vulnerable to the mass assignment attack, so I used it to escalate current user privileges to administrator by changing value of `isAdmin` property.
+The form is vulnerable to the BOPLA's mass assignment attack, so I used it to escalate current user privileges to the administrator by changing value of `isAdmin` property.

 ![Screenshot of the form set to isAdmin and true values](ctf_include_admin_form.png)